The Best Paris Neighborhoods Most People Miss

 If you’ve already been to the Latin Quarter and Saint Germain-des-Prés, consider exploring these other parts of the city on your next trip to Paris.

-Du Pain et Des Idées boulangerie has been a staple for years near Canal Saint-Martin, but there are plenty of new shops, restaurants, and hotels popping up in the Château d’Eau micro-neighborhood surrounding it.
+Du Pain et Des Idées boulangerie has been a staple for years near Canal Saint-Martin, but there are plenty of newer shops, restaurants, and hotels worth visiting in the adjacent Château d’Eau micro-neighborhood.

 Photo by Shutterstock

-In short: The next time you visit Paris, consider strolling beyond the tried and true into parts of the city where today’s Parisians are firmly planted in the present but also looking to the future.
+In short: The next time you visit Paris, consider strolling beyond the tried and true into these neighborhoods where today’s Parisians are firmly planted in the present but also looking to the future.

 It’s hard to go wrong ordering at Le Chardenoux in the 11th arrondissement.